ripreal/V8LogScanner/README.md

 ## V8 Log Scanner
 [![Build Status](https://travis-ci.org/ripreal/V8LogScanner.svg?branch=master)](https://travis-ci.org/ripreal/V8LogScanner)

-If you want run V8 Log Scanner as console application on your local machine look at .jar library located in /repo\org/v8LogScanner/v8LogScanner/1.0 or.
-If ypu want to use For developpment and testing purposes see notes on how to deploy the project on a live system. use  for development and testing purposes.
+If you want run V8 Log Scanner as console application on your local machine look at .jar library located in /repo/org/v8LogScanner/v8LogScanner/1.0.
+For developpment and testing purposes you need Eclipse STS IDE, Java SE 1.8  and Maven building system.
+See notes below on how to deploy the project on a live system.

 ##